architgupta0602/architgupta0602/README.md

 ## 📂 Notable Projects
 - **NLP-Based Skill Mapping Application:**
   Built a tool using NLP and Streamlit to align employee skills with project needs.
+- **Minstral Based Crypto Trading Bot:**
+  Built a bot to automatically trade Crypto based on market sentiment, current events, and finetuned huggingface models
 - **AI Solutions for Diagnostics and Staffing:**
   Created AI-driven applications to optimize project staffing and assist in medical diagnostics.
 - **Collaboration with Fortune 500 Clients:**